j0lib0is/Array-Methods-and-Callbacks/README.md

 Using VSCode and Command Line:

-1. Fork the repo
+1. ✅ Fork the repo
-2. Go into canvas and connect your reop to codegrade
+2. ✅ Go into canvas and connect your reop to codegrade
-3. Clone your forked version of the repo
+3. ✅ Clone your forked version of the repo
-4. DO NOT CREATE A BRANCH.
+4. ✅ DO NOT CREATE A BRANCH.
 You will be pushing your changes to the main/master today
-5. cd into your repo
+5. ✅ cd into your repo
-6. open the terminal in your vs code and type `npm install`
+6. ✅ Open the terminal in your vs code and type `npm install`
-7. next type `npm run test` in your terminal
+7. ✅ Next type `npm run test` in your terminal
 8. Complete your work making regular commits to main/ master your codegrade score will update each time you make a push.

 ### Task 2: Minimum Viable Product